 What is plasma?

-Plasma is the liquid part of your blood that carries red blood cells, white blood cells and platelets.
+Plasma is the liquid part of your blood that carries red blood cells, white blood cells, and platelets.
 It’s made mostly of water and proteins.
-Because it has so much protein in it, plasma is used to make life-saving medicines to treat patients who have experienced trauma, have bleeding disorders, have trouble fighting infections because of immune diseases and more.
+Because it has so much protein in it, plasma is used to make life-saving medicines that treat patients who have experienced trauma, have bleeding disorders, have trouble fighting infections because of immune diseases, and more.

 Where can I donate plasma?

 Visit our Donation Centers page to find your local Octapharma Plasma donation center.

 Donating plasma is similar to giving blood.
 A trained staff member called a phlebotomist puts a sterile needle in your arm vein to draw blood.
 The blood is then cycled through special, sterile equipment that separates plasma from the other parts of your blood.
 Your plasma is then collected in a container, while the other parts are safely returned to your body.
 This process is called plasmapheresis.